BryceCanyonCounty/bcc-banks/README.md

 ensure vorp_inventory
 ensure feather-menu
 ensure bcc-utils
+ensure bcc-minigames
 ensure bcc-banks
 ```
+If you want to use this lockpick intstead of bcc-minigames

+Requires the lockpick system dependency: https://github.com/guf1ck/lockpick-system

 3) Start the server.
 All required tables are created automatically (see “Database” below).
 Use `/bankadmin` to create your first bank at your position, or insert banks via SQL.